 I am not very good at writing.
 Will I be able to succeed at your program?

 Your inner perfectionist might be concerned about writing.
 I understand.
 But this writing is different.
 I am not looking for grammatical and spelling perfection.
 This writing comes from the inner parts.
 It might come in single words, stream of consciousness or seemingly incoherent jumble.
 All of it is great.
 It is a window to your unconscious.
 Suspend your self-judgment long enough to give it a try.
 You might find a new passion in writing without editing.

 I have a therapist already.
 Why should I work with you too?

 While many therapists are wounded healers like me, many others are not.
 I am able to take this work to deep levels because I have been through my own deep recovery efforts.
 I know what to look for.
 I know how defenders will derail the process.
 I know how inner children manifest their needs.
 I can take you in a new direction which can inform your therapy visits in new ways.
 I have partnered with many therapists to create a very positive experience for my clients.

 What are my options for working with you?

-Contact me for a free preliminary call if you have further questions.
+Contact me for a free preliminary call to discuss whether survivor sessions are right for you.